Cannibal Holocaust: Casting

 Deodato decided to film Cannibal Holocaust in English in order to appeal to a wider audience and to lend the film credibility.
+There is one scene in Spanish, about seven minutes in, for which the subtitles vary in different versions of the film.
 However, the film had to establish a European nationality so that it could be more easily distributed among European countries.
 Under Italian law, for the film to be recognized as Italian, at least two actors who spoke Italian as a native language had to star in the film.
 Luca Giorgio Barbareschi and Francesca Ciardi, two inexperienced students from the Actors Studio in New York City, were cast as Mark Tomaso and Faye Daniels, respectively, in part because they were native Italian speakers who also spoke English.
-Deodato also hired an American from the Actors Studio, Perry Pirkanen, to play Jack Anders.
+Deodato also hired an American from the Actors Studio, Perry Pirkkanen, to play Jack Anders.

-A friend of Pirkanen was initially cast to play Alan Yates, but he dropped out of the film shortly before the production team left for the Amazon.
+A friend of Pirkkanen was initially cast to play Alan Yates, but he dropped out of the film shortly before the production team left for the Amazon.
 He instead appears in the film as an ex-colleague of Yates.
 Casting director Bill Williams subsequently contacted Carl Gabriel Yorke to play the role.
 Yorke, a stage actor who had studied under Uta Hagen, was chosen in part because he was the right size for the costumes and boots, which had already been purchased.
 Because Cannibal Holocaust was a non-union production, Yorke originally wanted to be credited under the stage name Christopher Savage, although he ultimately decided it to be unnecessary due to the film's obscurity and remote filming location.

 Robert Kerman had years of experience working in adult films under the pseudonym R. Bolla, including the well-known Debbie Does Dallas, before breaking into the Italian film industry.
 Kerman was recommended to Deodato for his previous film, The Concorde Affair, in which Kerman played an air traffic controller, and his performance impressed Deodato enough to have Kerman cast as Harold Monroe in Cannibal Holocaust.
 Kerman went on to star in the Italian cannibal films Eaten Alive! and Cannibal Ferox, both directed by Umberto Lenzi.
 Kerman's girlfriend at the time was cast as one of the station executives, as she was available to film in both New York City and Rome.